iskocan01/iskocan01/README.md

-- 👋 Hi, I’m @iskocan01 from Turkey
+- 👋 Hi, I’m Ismet  from Turkey
 - 👀 I’m interested in C# and php
 - 🌱 I’m currently learning PHP
 - 💞️ I’m looking to collaborate on real project